markphip/devops/guide/PROJECTS.md

 initiate a pipeline but we are instead going to allow the configuration of our package in the progression to do this for us.

-Click the Add button.
-When you first click the Add button it adds the Initiate Pipeline directive to your project.
-You then have to click to expand and you can change it to another directive by clicking on the Action drop-down and choosing from the available list of options.
+Click the *Add* button.
+When you first click the *Add* button it adds the *Initiate Pipeline* directive to your project.
+You then have to click to expand and you can change it to another directive by clicking on the *Action* drop-down and choosing from the available list of options.
 We want to select the one named ***CollabNet TeamForge Lookup***.
-If your work items were coming from VersionOne Lifecycle or Atlassian Jira you would choose that option instead.
-If your commits happen to use multiple work item systems you can add directives for each of them so that all of the correct work items are identified.
+If your work items were coming from VersionOne Lifecycle or Atlassian Jira, you would choose that option instead.
+If your commits happen to use multiple work item systems, you can add directives for each of them so that all of the correct work items are identified.
 There are some additional changes to make to the form:

 ![TeamForge Directive](images/teamforge-directive.png "TeamForge Directive")

-In the *When* drop down change it from Always to Evaluate.
+In the *When* drop down change it from *Always* to *Evaluate*.
 Here we want to limit the directive to specific values in the incoming submission.
-All git activity is going to be sent to Continuum, we only care about changes to our master branch or any of our release branches.
-Other activity such as creation of tags, or commits to developer feature branches can be ignored.
-If you wanted to do something for those commits you of course could but I do not.
+All Git activity is going to be sent to Continuum, we only care about changes to our master branch or any of our release branches.
+Other activity, such as creation of tags, or commits to developer feature branches, can be ignored.
+If you wanted to do something for those commits, you of course could but I do not.
 Enter this evaluate condition:

     ref in ["refs/heads/master","refs/heads/release"]